matildeec/ProLiFIC/README.md

 | `description`         | Summary of the law’s content and intent                                     |
 | `full_text_url`       | Link to the full legal text on Normattiva                                   |

+More details can be found in the paper linked at the bottom of this page

 ---

 ### `ProLiFIC_event_log.csv`